awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-create-worker-template-console.md

 1. When you're satisfied with your template, choose **Create**\.

 After you've created your template, you can select that template when you create a human review workflow in the console\.
 Your template also appears in the Amazon Augmented AI section of the Amazon SageMaker console under **Worker task templates**\.
 Choose your template to view its ARN\.
+Use this ARN when using the API operation [ `CreateFlowDefinition`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateFlowDefinition.html)\.